MLRichter/receptive_field_analysis_toolbox/README.md

 At this point you may be wondering why the receptive field of all things is useful for optimizing an architecture.
 The short answer to this is: because it influences where the network can process patterns of a certain size.
-Simply speaking each convolutional layer is only able to detect a certain size of pattern because of its receptive field size.
+Simply speaking each convolutional layer is only able to detect pattern of a certain size because of its receptive field.
 Interestingly this also means that there is an upper limited to the usefulness of expanding the receptive field.
-At the latest, this is the case when the receptive field of a layer is BIGGER than the input image, since no novel context be added at this point.
+At the latest, this is the case when the receptive field of a layer is BIGGER than the input image, since no novel context can be added at this point.
-For convolutional layers this is in fact a big issue, because layers pas this "Border Layer" are unproductive and do not contribute anymore to the inference process.
+For convolutional layers this is a problem, because layers past this "Border Layer" now lack the primary mechenism convolutional layer typically use to improve the intermediate representation of the data, making these layers unproductive.
 If you are interested in the details of this phenomenon I recommend that you read these papers that investigate this phenomenon in greater detail: